schillermann/vimgo-playground/README.md

 I only became aware of this possibility by reading the Termios documentation.
 ChatGPT doesn't save you from having to read the documentation.

+## Verbose Code

+Simple logic is unnecessarily inflated.
+Sure, the code change might work, but who ultimately has to solve the tricky problems, when the AI gets stuck?
+The developer, of course.
+And what does a developer need to solve a problem?
+A good code overview and that's only possible if the code is properly structured.

+**Example:**
+Using a script, I copied the contents of the code files to the clipboard as a prompt so that ChatGPT could provide the context for each task.
+However, this meant that after a while, my chat window became very cluttered.
+The Chrome browser was already starting to complain.
+So, I needed an alternative.
+Therefore, I started working with the Codex CLI in the terminal.
+I gave him a simple initial task, the cursor should not move off the screen at the bottom or right.
+As a solution, I received approximately 15 lines of code in which he created a function containing the logic to check if the cursor is outside the off-screen area, if so, it should reset the cursor.
+This seemed too bloated to me, as it would have been much simpler to use two `if` statements to increment the cursor, and the cursor wouldn't have needed to be reset.
+I gave him a second chance.
+The second time, he figured out how to add an `if` statement around each cursor increment.
+So it's still important to understand the code changes and above all to have your own solution ready, at least a rough one, which you can compare with the suggested solution, because otherwise, the maintainability of the code is quickly compromised.